apache/metron/metron-platform/metron-elasticsearch/README.md

 [https://www.elastic.co/guide/en/elasticsearch/reference/5.6/setup-upgrade.html](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/setup-upgrade.html)

+Be aware that if you add a new string value and want to be able to filter and search on this value from the Alerts UI, you **must** add a mapping for that type to the appropriate Elasticsearch template.
+Below is more detail on how to choose the appropriate mapping type for your string value.

 ## Type Mappings

 Type mappings have changed quite a bit from ES 2.x -> 5.x.
 Here is a brief rundown of the biggest changes.
 More detailed references from Elasticsearch